 Campion College outside of Sydney, Australia, is a faithfully Catholic liberal arts college established in 2006 under the patronage of the English martyr St. Edmund Campion.

 The College welcomes English-speaking students for one or more semesters or to complete a full degree, and it has had several students from the U.S., England, Canada, and New Zealand.
-They fit well within the close-knit community, which included 88 students in 2012.
+They fit well within the close-knit community, which has 92 students in 2014.

-Campion College offers a fully-accredited three-year bachelor’s degree program.
-Students planning for graduate studies in the U.S. should check to ensure that a Campion degree is accepted.
-The College has several credit transfer and recognition agreements with colleges in the U.S.
+Campion College offers a fully-accredited three-year bachelor’s degree program in the liberal arts.
+The College has several credit transfer and recognition agreements with colleges in the U.S. Students planning for graduate studies in the U.S. should check to ensure that a Campion degree is accepted.

 The cost of studying at Campion is relatively low.
-Not only are degrees awarded after three years, but the total cost for tuition, room and board in 2012 (February-November) was $28,500 in Australian dollars, or about $29,000 in U.S. dollars according to exchange rates in September 2012.
-Financial assistance including need-based grants and loans is available.
+Not only are degrees awarded after three years, but the total cost for tuition, room and board in 2013 (February-November) is about $29,300 in U.S. dollars according to exchange rates in June 2013.
+Scholarships and need-based grants are available.

-Students take 24 required courses in subjects including history, literature, philosophy, and theology.
-Students also can choose extra courses in Latin and science, as electives.
-It is likely that a new elective in mathematics will be offered in 2013.
+The integrated core curriculum for all students includes 24 required courses in subjects including history, literature, philosophy, and theology.
+Students also can choose extra courses in Latin, science, mathematics and ethics as electives.

 Core subjects are taught in sequence, with some flexibility in choosing courses in the third year.
 For example, in history, students progress from an overview course to ancient history, the Middle Ages, the Renaissance and Reformation, and beyond.
 In the third year, students have options such as studying the 20th century or taking the course Australian Politics, Culture and Religion.

 Theology courses consider Christian culture, revelation, the Sacraments and contemporary theology.
-Optional courses include Moral Theology and Human Bioethics.
+Optional courses include contemporary theology, sexual ethics, bioethics, and Catholic social teaching.

-Campion students are active leaders in the local Catholic community, including the Australian Catholic Students Association (ACSA), the annual Corpus Christi procession, and various Catholic causes such as protests at the Chinese embassy against China’s “one child” policy.
+Campion students are active leaders in the local Catholic community, including the Australian Catholic Students Association (ACSA), the annual Corpus Christi procession in Sydney, and various Catholic charitable organizations.

-Campus housing includes single rooms designated for men and women, each containing basic furniture and air conditioning as well as wireless internet access.
+Campus housing includes separate men's and women's dorms or houses, with both single and double rooms, with air conditioning and wireless internet access.
 A linen service is provided for laundry needs.

-Students can rent nearby homes or apartments.
-“Homestay”—renting a single or shared room in a nearby private home—is another option.
+Students can also rent nearby homes or apartments.

 The college is located in Old Toongabbie, one of the oldest suburbs of Sydney, and is located 18 miles from the central business district.
 It is also near Parramatta, a major business and commercial center.